OpenRockets/web-dev-error-solutions/errors/css/css-challenge-animated-expanding-card/README.md

 # 🐞 CSS Challenge:  Animated Expanding Card

-This challenge involves creating a card that expands smoothly when hovered over, revealing additional content.
-We'll use CSS3 transitions and transforms to achieve this animation.
-No external libraries or frameworks (like Tailwind) will be used to focus on core CSS concepts.
+This challenge focuses on creating an animated expanding card using pure CSS.
+The card will subtly expand on hover, revealing more content, providing a visually engaging user experience.
+We'll be using CSS3 transitions and transforms to achieve this effect.

 **Description of the Styling:**

-The card will have a simple design.
-When not hovered over, it will show a title and a small excerpt of text.
-Upon hovering, the card will expand horizontally, revealing a larger excerpt and potentially an image or additional details.
-The animation will be smooth and visually appealing.
+The card will be a simple rectangular element with a background color and padding.
+On hover, the card will smoothly increase its width and height by a small percentage, creating an expanding animation.
+We'll add a subtle box-shadow to enhance the 3D effect.
+The content inside the card will remain static; the animation focuses solely on the card's dimensions.

 **Full Code:**